U.S. Army Corps of Engineers civil works controversies: Investigations of the levee failures

-On 9 July 2007, retired LtG Elvin "Vald" Heiberg III, stated in a letter to the New Orleans Times Picayune that people should blame him for the Katrina disaster.
-He says that, as Commander of the New Orleans District and later as the Commander of the Corps of Engineers in the mid 1980s, he gave in to local interests – notably, Save Our Wetlands – too easily after various legal challenges.
-However, two law professors, Thomas McGarity and Douglas Kysar, in their article that highlighted the 'hazards of hindsight analysis,’ put the process under the microscope and concluded that the corps had decided to build what locals preferred.
+On July 9, 2007, retired Lt.
+G. Elvin "Vald" Heiberg III stated in a letter to the New Orleans Times Picayune that he should be blamed for the Katrina disaster.
+He said that as Commander of the New Orleans District and later as the Commander of the Corps of Engineers in the mid-1980s, he gave in to local interests—notably, Save Our Wetlands— too easily after various legal challenges.
+However, law professors Thomas McGarity and Douglas Kysar, in their article highlighting the 'hazards of hindsight analysis,’ put the process under the microscope and concluded that the corps had decided to build what locals preferred.
 The corps had not been forced to do anything against its will.

 The IPET draft findings indicate that;

-With the exception of four foundation design failures, all of the major breaches were caused by overtopping and subsequent erosion.
+Except four foundation design failures, all of the major breaches were caused by overtopping and subsequent erosion.
 Reduced protective elevations increased the amount of overtopping, erosion, and subsequent flooding, particularly in eastern New Orleans.
-The structures that ultimately breached performed as designed, providing protection until overtopping occurred and then becoming vulnerable to catastrophic breaching.
+The structures that ultimately breached performed as designed, protecting until overtopping occurred and then becoming vulnerable to catastrophic breaching.
 The levee-floodwall designs for the 17th Street and London Avenue Outfall Canals and IHNC were inadequate.
 In these cases, the structures failed catastrophically prior to water reaching design elevations.
 A significant number of structures that were subjected to water levels beyond their design limits performed well.
 Typically, in the case of floodwalls, they represented more conservative design assumptions and, for levees, use of higher quality, less erodible materials.

-In October 2007, Dr. Ray Seed, University of California-Berkeley civil engineering Professor and ASCE member submitted an ethics complaint to the ASCE alleging that the corps with the help of the ASCE sought to minimize the corps' mistakes in the flooding, intimidate anyone who tried to intervene and delay the final results until the public's attention had turned elsewhere.
+In October 2007, Dr. Ray Seed, University of California-Berkeley civil engineering professor and ASCE member, submitted an ethics complaint to the ASCE alleging that, with the help of the ASCE, the Corps sought to minimize its mistakes in the flooding and intimidate anyone who tried to intervene and delay the final results until public attention had turned elsewhere.
 The corps acknowledged receiving a copy of the letter but has refused to comment until after the ASCE's Committee on Professional Conduct (CPC), led by Rich Hovey, comments on the complaint.